 We must advocate for richer data in transportation studies.
 Too often we are provided inadequate data to make informed decisions on traffic mitigation in Allston-Brighton.
-From ideation to completion, let’s get to work implementing reliable multi-modal transit with dedicated bus lanes, protected bike lanes, and efficient and timely rail service.

 The decisions we make now will have lasting effects on our community.
 If we allow ourselves to dream big, and figure out ways to be bolder, then together we can work to find ways to move an increasing number of people around as efficiently as possible.
 I will always look at transportation projects with that lens – think big and look forward.